 But Cove put up a good fight.
-We were shocked at how easy it was to install and set up the system ourselves without a professional installation fee like we paid with Vivint.
+We were shocked at how easy it was for us to install and set up the Cove system.
+We also did it without paying for a professional installation service, unlike with Vivint.

+But there’s so much more to these systems than AI and ease-of-use.
 In this guide, we’ll highlight the similarities and differences based on our in-home testing as well as run through the monitoring and equipment costs.
-We’ll even compare how they handle an emergency situation.
+We’ll also compare how they handle an emergency situation.

 Let’s take a look.